 Derek Charke email@example.com Mark Hopkins firstname.lastname@example.org

 The Acadia New Music Society (ANMS) exists to promote new concert music to the public, bringing great new music to 21st Century listeners.
-ANMS promotes and performs music concerts, programming a wide range of varieties and genres, with special emphasis on NS performers and composers.
-The main vehicle created in support of these concerts by the ANMS is a new music festival.
-In addition to giving voice to music by established composers, this festival celebrates the creation and performance of concert music by composers across the region.
-During the festival we normally produce six concerts, and present a substantial educational component consisting of workshops and lecture presentations.
-The role of our organization within our community, and the impact of the festival on the music milieu and audience is unique.
-We feel that our mandate and festival is critical in connecting established professional musicians with emerging voices, the great composers and performers of the future.
+ANMS promotes new concert music through live performance, recorded media, and has presented eight successful new music festivals over the last decade.
+ANMS gives a voice to the music of established and emerging composers through creation and dissemination of new concert music.
+The role of our organization within our community on the music milieu and audience is unique.
+We feel that our mandate is critical in connecting established professional musicians with emerging voices, the great composers and performers of the future.

 Type of Incorporation: Non-Profit Society incorporated September 29, 2008 Directors: Derek Charke & Mark Hopkins Officers: Pauline Dong, Jeff Hennessy, Sally Hopkins Employees: None Geographic Location: Annapolis Valley, Nova Scotia (based in Wolfville/Kentville)

-Over the past eight years the Acadia New Music Society has built a dedicated audience within the Annapolis Valley, largely through its main project, the Shattering the Silence new music festival.
+Over the past decade the Acadia New Music Society has built a dedicated audience within the Annapolis Valley, largely through our Shattering the Silence new music festival.
 Our activities have also included three successful CD recordings, including: (1) "Live Wired" featuring Janice Jackson, Tristan DeBorba, Simon Docking, our resident ensemble, now known as WIRED!, and the Acadia University Wind Ensemble, conducted by Mark Hopkins; (2) “Between the Shore and the Ships” featuring Helen Pridmore and Wesley Ferreira (winner of two ECMA Awards); and (3) “Kitchen Party” (winner of two ECMA Awards) featuring Derek Charke and Mark Grant Adam, performers.
 Collectively, these discs contain music by more than 12 Atlantic region composers, all commissioned by the ANMS.

 We have commissioned many regional and Canadian composers including: Bob Bauer, Jerome Blais, Derek Charke, Jeff Hennessy, Scott Macmillan, Sandy Moore, Michael Parker, Peter Togni, John Plant, Anthony Genge, Jim O’Leary, and Steven Naylor.
 Featured musicians have included Mark Adam, Norman Adams, Simon Docking, Jennifer King, Barbara Pritchard, Christianne Rushton, and many others.
 Guest ensembles have included Sanctuary and Motion Ensembles, and the resident NBG Ensemble, created specifically for the festival.
 Events have been presented in partnership with the Acadia Performing Arts Series, Acadia University School of Music, the Al Whittle Theatre in Wolfville, Grand Pré National Historic Site, and the Halifax Farmers Market.